NBA great Dwyane Wade launches Translatable, an online community supporting transgender youth

 Wade hopes Translatable, which is funded by the Wade Family Foundation, will provide a community to “support growth, mental health, and well-being, and that this space ignites more conversations leading to greater understanding and acceptance.”
 He said he will use the $250,000 in unrestricted funding that comes with The Elevate Prize Catalyst Award for Translatable.

-Elevate Prize Foundation CEO Carolina Garcìa Jayaram said that after hearing Wade’s plans, her nonprofit made a separate additional donation to Translatable, which was built with support from the Human Rights Campaign and The Trevor Project.
+Elevate Prize Foundation CEO Carolina Garcìa Jayaram said that after hearing Wade’s plans, her nonprofit made a separate additional donation to Translatable.

 “Dwyane Wade and what he represents speaks to the ethos of the whole foundation,” Jayaram told the AP.
 “He is such a hero in the sports universe and even beyond basketball.
 He’s been in the social justice space almost since the very beginning of his NBA career and most people don’t know that.”